-Under the same BOD methodology another view is available from a four - state analysis done in 1996 <World Bank B 2000> these four states - AP, Kamataka, W. Bengal and Punjab - represent different stages in the Indian health transition.
-The analysis reveals that the poorer and more populated states.
-West Bengal, will still face a large incidence of communicable diseases.
-More prosperous states, such as Punjab further along the health transiting will witness sharply increasing incidence of noncommunicable diseases especially, in urban areas.
-The projections highlight that we still operating on unreliable or incomplete base data on mortality and causes of death in the absence of vital registration statistics and know as yet little about how they differ between social classes and regions or about the dynamic patterns of change at work.
-It also highlights the policy dilemma of how to balance between the articulate middle upper class demand for more access to technologically advanced and subsidized clinical services and the more pressing needs of the poor for coverage of basic disease control interventions.
+- 10. Under the same BOD methodology another view is available from a four State analysis done in 1996 < World Bank B 2000 > These four states AP, Karnataka, W Bengal and Punjab represent different stages in the Indian health transition.
+The analysis reveals that the poorer and more populated state, West Bengal, will still face a large incidence of communicable diseases.
+More prosperous states, such as Punjab further along the health transition will witness sharply increasing incidence of non-communicable diseases especially, in urban areas.
+One important finding is that the distribution of the burden between communicable diseases (CD), non-communicable diseases (NCD) and injuries was found to be different in two respects from the World Development Report (1993). - 11.
+The first difference is that the contribution of NCD to the overall disease burden in Karnataka, Punjab and West Bengal respectively is now assessed at 30% 28% 29% and 28% respectively.
+This compares to 41% estimated in the WDR (1993).
+The second difference is with regard to contribution of injuries and accidents to the overall burden in the four states.
+Having regard to rapid urban growth and faltering infrastructure, it now ranges from between 15% and 19% whereas the WDR (1993) estimate, for India as a whole was less than half at 9%.
+On the whole the BOD approach had earlier overestimated the incidence of noncommunicable diseases though its estimates for communicable diseases and injuries appear to hold true. - 12.
+What the figures highlight further is that we are still operating on unreliable or incomplete base data on mortality and causes of death in the absence of vital registration statistics and know as yet little about how they differ between social classes and regions or about the dynamic patterns of change at work.
+It also highlights the policy dilemma of how to balance between the articulate middle and upper class demand for more access to technologically advanced and subsidised clinical services and the more pressing needs of the poor for coverage of basic disease control interventions.
 This conflict over deployment of public resources will only get exacerbated in future.
-What matters most in such estimates are not societal averages with respect to health but sound data illumining specifically the health conditions of the disadvantaged in local areas <Gwatkin A 2000> that long tradition of health sector analysis looking at unequal access, income poverty and unjustly distributed resources as the trigger to meet health needs of the poor.
+What matters most in such estimates are not societal averages with respect to health but sound data illumining specifically the health conditions of the disadvantaged in local areas < Gwatkin A 2000 > that long tradition of health sector analysis looking at unequal access, income poverty and unjustly distributed resources as the trigger to meet health needs of the poor.
 That tradition has been totally replaced by the currently dominant school of international thought about health which is concerned primarily with efficiency of systems measured by cost effectiveness criteria.